Kriptel/RuleScript/docs/interpreters.md

 ### Bytecode Interpreter
 > [!WARNING]
-> This is extremely broken and isn't recommended to be used.
+> This interpreter is extremely unstable and not recommended for use.
-> [Neo Interpreter](#neo-interpreter) is the replacement for this, and is currently being written from scratch.
+> [Neo Interpreter](#neo-interpreter) is the replacement for this, and is being rewritten from scratch.
 >
 > **!!!
 THIS WILL BE REPLACED WITH THE [NEO INTERPRETER](#neo-interpreter) !!!**

 > [!NOTE]
 > Optimizes and converts `hscript.Expr` to bytecode, distributes objects into buffers.
-Works much faster than RuleScriptInterp.
+It runs much faster than `RuleScriptInterp`.

 ```haxe
 var script:RuleScript = new RuleScript(new rulescript.interps.BytecodeInterp());